-- Equipment/structure/facilities: Inherent risk of facilities, primarily open wire transmission and distribution ignition events - Object to wire or equipment contact: Trees, birds, balloons, downed conductors, lightning strikes, or high wind events resulting in contact of equipment - Wire to wire contact: Wires touching one another, and dropping molten metal to the ground - Vehicle operations: Maintenance, inspection or vegetation clearing crew vehicles causing fires (i.e. catalytic converters contacting dry brush) - Vegetation clearing: Chain saws and other mechanized equipment use - Hot Work: Welding or other activity that could cause ignition in the area of work
+- Equipment/structure/facilities: Inherent risk of facilities, primarily open wire transmission and distribution ignition events.
+This risk is also elevated by adjacent facilities (CALPINE, PG&E) that could act as sources of ignition. - Object to wire or equipment contact: Trees, birds, balloons, downed conductors, lightning strikes, or high wind events resulting in contact of equipment - Wire to wire contact: Wires touching one another, and dropping molten metal to the ground - Vehicle operations: Maintenance, inspection or vegetation clearing crew vehicles causing fires (i.e. catalytic converters contacting dry brush) - Vegetation clearing: Chain saws and other mechanized equipment use - Hot Work: Welding or other activity that could cause ignition in the area of work